VitalLabs/TAC/ansible/README.md

  These have already been added to the VR account.

 ## Utilities

  bin folder has useful utilities for setting up your connections

  ## Utilities-playbooks

- this is where we will keep adding one off commands as DevOps workflows evolve
+ this is where we will keep adding one off commands as DevOps workflows evolve:

+ update-all-applications-code:  You can pass in a verion to pull and deploy for both orchestra and switchboard.

+ Handy Command to get hosts info:  ansible -i ./inv "tag_Name_dev_app" --list-hosts

 ## JumpHost Key setup:

  You will need to export your
  AWS access keys AND ssh-agent/ ssh-add your key that ansible is configure to use.
 Keeping this step manual for now since keys should be local and secure.